 Still a powerhouse

-For a musician at the ripe old age of nearly 70, the man is still a powerhouse.
+Although he says he wants to retire, for a musician at the ripe old age of nearly 70, the man is still a powerhouse.

 Here’s “Looking Up” from the new album – we think you’ll love it.